 Plant-Based Fabrics and Dyes to Reduce Possible Irritation

 Sticking to all natural, plant-based products is another great way to reduce the risk of irritants making their way into your child’s new toy.
 While synthetic fibers became popular with manufacturers because they are cheaper to produce, natural fibers have been making a comeback.

 Natural materials like silk, cotton and wool are hypoallergenic and antibacterial, which makes them perfect for items like toys, blankets and clothing for kids.
 These eco-friendly materials are also long lasting and durable, necessary attributes if you want them to survive a toddler’s daily play.
 You can also look for toys and fabric products that have been naturally dyed using plant materials, like our new line of bears dyed with all-natural herbal dyes.

-Fair Trade Toys Prioritize Smiles Instead of Suffering
+Ethically Sourced Toys Prioritize Smiles Instead of Suffering

 Like other mass-produced goods, many popular toys are made in factories focused on maximizing profit at all costs.
 The result is a cheaply made toy coated in harsh chemicals, often created by underpaid employees working in dangerous conditions.
 The chemicals used can have damaging and lasting effects on both the children who will play with them as well as the workers exposed to the chemicals during production.

 For example, certain flame retardant chemicals such as chlorinated tris have been banned from products in the US after scientists found they could likely cause cancer after repeated exposure.
 These chemicals are unfortunately still leaking into our homes through many products, toys included.
 Choosing toys that are made according to Fair Trade standards ensures the workers that make them are not exposed to harmful chemicals on the job.
 They also greatly reduce the risk that toxic agents were involved in production, keeping them from ending up in the hands or mouth of a child later on.